-RMD: Resuscitation | Mentorship | Development was established in 1995 by three medical students at the University of Birmingham (UoB) to provide basic life support (BLS) training to healthcare students with a unique, interdisciplinary, peer-led programme.
+RMD: Resuscitation | Mentorship | Development was established in 1995 by three medical students at the University of Birmingham (UoB) to provide basic life support (BLS) training to healthcare students through a unique, interdisciplinary, peer-led programme.

-Now overseen by a senior faculty of clinical and non-clinical staff, including one of the founders, Prof Jon Hulme, and run by a student faculty of healthcare undergraduate students, this peer-led course is one of the largest of its type in Europe.
-Cited by the General Medical Council (GMC) as an innovative teaching method and endorsed by the Faculty of Intensive Care Medicine, we empower students to become teachers, examiners, and leaders.
-Each year, we recruit and promote interdisciplinary education, teaching over 1000 candidates annually from eight different courses at UoB across a range of healthcare specialties with a team of 65 BLS instructors and 20 assessors.
+Now overseen by a senior faculty of clinical and non-clinical staff, including one of the founders, Prof Jon Hulme, and run by a student faculty of healthcare undergraduates, this peer-led course is one of the largest of its kind in Europe.
+Cited by the General Medical Council (GMC) as an innovative teaching method and endorsed by the Faculty of Intensive Care Medicine, RMD empowers students to become instructors, assessors, and leaders.

 RMD Birmingham is based at the College of Medical and Dental Sciences at the University of Birmingham